Sup2point0/Assort/Bloons/monkey knowledge.md

 - Dart Monkey, Bomb Shooter, Tack Shooter and Glue Gunner have increased projectile speed.
 - Bomb Shooter, Ice Monkey and Glue Gunner cost $25 less cash.
 - Dart Monkey has slightly further range.
-- Dart Monkey's darts have +1 pierce.
+- Dart Monkey’s darts have +1 pierce.
 - Juggernaut deals +2 damage to MOAB-class bloons.
 - Ultra-Juggernauts have a 10% chance of exploding into 8 juggernauts.
 - Triple Shot throws 4 darts every 4th shot.
-- Super Monkey Fanclub's cooldown is reduced by 5%, and Plasma Monkey Fanclub's cooldown is reduced by 10%.
+- Super Monkey Fanclub’s cooldown is reduced by 5%, and Plasma Monkey Fanclub’s cooldown is reduced by 10%.
 - On Point – Sharp Shooter has higher crit rate.
 - Master Double Cross – Allows you to have 2 Crossbow Masters.
 - Boomerangs that return to Boomerang Monkey will be thrown a second time.
 - M.O.A.R Glaives can ricochet to 10 more bloons.
 - Turbo Charge has increased attack speed.
-- Perma Charge's activated ability is even more effective.
+- Perma Charge’s activated ability is even more effective.
 - Roaring Hot Rangs – Red Hot Rangs set the first bloon they hit on fire.
 - MOAB Press pushes back MOAB-class bloons further.
 - Bloon Impact can pop Black bloons.
-- MOAB Assassin and MOAB Eliminator's activated abilities deal 4% more damage.
+- MOAB Assassin and MOAB Eliminator’s activated abilities deal 4% more damage.
 - Frag Bombs have 2 more frags.
 - Recursive Cluster shoots an extra recursive cluster bomb every 6 shots.
-- Tack Shooter's tacks can pop frozen bloons.
+- Tack Shooter’s tacks can pop frozen bloons.
 - Ring of Fire can hit more bloons at once.
-- Inferno Ring's meteor has increased explosion radius.
+- Inferno Ring’s meteor has increased explosion radius.
 - Blade Shooter has +2 pierce.
 - The Tack Zone can pop Lead bloons.
 - Ice Monkey has slightly further range.